QCN880/Capstone-Project/README.md

           1. Home Icon: Takes the user back to the main view of the dashboard, serving as a default navigation point.
           2. Data Icon: Represents customer data insights, potentially redirecting to a more detailed breakdown of subscription and revenue metrics.
           3. Q&A Icon: The Q and A icon is designed to make the dashboard more user-friendly, especially for new users or those unfamiliar with certain metrics or analysis methods.
-              1.Usage: Users can click on the Q and A icon to open a panel or popup with helpful information, making it easy to clarify questions without leaving the dashboard.
+               1. Usage: Users can click on the Q and A icon to open a panel or popup with helpful information, making it easy to clarify questions without leaving the dashboard.

           4. URL Icon: When clicked, the URL icon redirects users to external resources, such as:
               1. Detailed documentation or guides relevant to the dashboard’s data.